 This was Jess’s first visit into the far north west of Scotland, and my first visit to Skye – billed as one of the most photogenic places on earth.
 So you can probably understand my excitement.
 Did the tour live up to expectation?
 Read on and find out!

-Our Five Day Highland Tour With Rabbie’s
+A Five Day Highland Tour Itinerary With Rabbie’s

 I’m going to give you a run down of our tour, the key highlights from each day, and finish off with some advice as to whether or not this tour is something you might want to do.
 Starting with: